faranalytics/graph-transform/README.md

 ```

 ## Backpressure
 Graph-Transform respects backpressue; when a stream is draining it will queue messages until a `drain` event is emitted by the `Transform's` stream.
-On each call to `transform.write` the `transform.size` property will be synchronously incremented in order to reflect the current size of the queue.
-For object mode streams `transform.size` is equal to the number of logged objects.
-For streams not in object mode, `transform.size` is calculated using the `length` property of the logged `string` or `Buffer`.
+On each call to `transform[$write]` the `transform[$size]` property will be synchronously incremented in order to reflect the current size of the queue.
+For object mode streams `transform[$size]` is equal to the number of logged objects.
+For streams not in object mode, `transform[$size]` is calculated using the `length` property of the logged `string` or `Buffer`.
 Your application can optionally monitor the size of the queue and respond appropriately.

 If you have a stream that is backpressuring, you can increase the high water mark on the stream in order to mitigate drain events.